MusabMahmoodh/review-pulse/dev-setup.md

 **Option A: Using Supabase SQL Editor**
 1. Go to **SQL Editor** in Supabase dashboard
-2. Copy content from `server/src/migrations/InitialMigration1765721925211.ts`
+2. Copy content from migration files in `server/src/migrations/`
 3. Extract SQL and run in SQL Editor
-4. Repeat for other migration files
+4. Run migrations in order

 **Option B: Using Local Setup**
 ```bash